catrincm/johannes-website/content/authors/admin/_index.md

 ---

-I am a Research Fellow at the [Department of Philosophy](https://www.bristol.ac.uk/philosophy) of the University of Bristol, where I have a permanent position.
-I am also the Principal Investigator of the project [Truth and Semantics](https://truthandsemantics.xyz/) funded by an [ERC Starting Grant](https://erc.europa.eu/funding/starting-grants).
+I am a Senior Lecturer at the [Department of Philosophy](https://www.bristol.ac.uk/philosophy) of the University of Bristol and the Principal Investigator of the project [Truth and Semantics](https://truthandsemantics.xyz/) funded by an [ERC Starting Grant](https://erc.europa.eu/funding/starting-grants).

 I specialize mostly in logic, in particular theories of truth and modality, and topics at the intersection of logic and the philosophy of language.
 I am also interested in the philosophy of mathematics, metaphysics, epistemology and general philosophy of science.